teeseeuu/FITD-SRD-Supes/Blades-in-the-Dark-SRD.md

 ## Playing A Session

-A session of *Blades in the Dark* is like an episode of a TV show.
+A session of *Capes in the Dark* is like an episode of a TV show.
 There are one or two main events, plus maybe some side-story elements, which all fit into an ongoing series.
 A session of play can last anywhere from two to six hours, depending on the preferences of the group.

 During a session, the crew of scoundrels works together to choose a score to accomplish, then they make a few dice rolls to jump into the action of the score in progress.
 The PCs take actions, suffer consequences, and finish the operation (succeed or fail).
 Then the crew has downtime, during which they recover, pursue side-projects, and indulge their vices.
 After downtime, the players once again look for a new opportunity or create their own goals and pursuits, and we play to find out what happens next.